-PNCR Legal, a niche consulting company, provides much needed expert independent advice and support at a time of considerable change in the legal profession.
+PNC Legal, a niche consulting company, provides much needed expert independent advice and support at a time of considerable change in the legal profession.

 Tim was admitted as a solicitor in 1986 and has specialised in negligence and compliance issues since the late 1980s.
 The early 90s saw him training claims handlers at compulsory mutual insurer the Solicitors Indemnity Fund (SIF) on the avalanche of lenders' claims that ultimately proved SIF's downfall.
 Ever since, he has had a particular interest in mortgage fraud and, for the last few years, has written the chapter on this topic in Frances Silverman's Conveyancing Handbook.
-In 2016 the scope of the chapter was widened to cover other property fraud issues including cyber fraud and the content for 2017 is already underway.
+In recent years, the scope of the chapter has been widened to cover other property fraud issues such as cyber fraud.
+Drafting for the next edition starts in January.

 After leaving SIF in 2000, he joined leading American commercial insurer Travelers Professional Risks with whom he worked as a senior risk management consultant in its PII team before setting up PNCR Legal in 2010.
 In recent years he has worked with firms of all sizes from niche sole practitioners to top 100 firms, advising them on their COLP and COFA obligations, wider risk management issues and professional indemnity matters, sharing the benefit of his experience through consultancy, seminars, webinars and workshops.
-For smaller firms, he has helped with risk audits and wider compliance planning, coverage disputes (including one case where the insurer wanted to avoid cover for suspected mortgage fraud), and responding to SRA investigations.
+He also completes risk and file audits and wider compliance planning, coverage disputes (including one case where the insurer wanted to avoid cover for suspected mortgage fraud), and responding to SRA investigations.
 One recent example concerned the politically sensitive Immigration Judicial Review applications.
-Larger firms have tended to call on his file audit expertise to bolster the in-house team, with his wide experience and independence being particularly valued.
+Larger firms have tended to call on his file audit expertise to bolster in-house expertise, with his wide experience and independence being particularly valued.

-He is accredited by the Law Society of England & Wales as a Lexcel consultant and wrote the Lexcel toolkit on Risk Management (2nd edition).
-He still renews his Practising Certificate every year but is technically a non-practising solicitor as PNCR Legal is not a law firm.
+Until recently, he was accredited by the Law Society of England & Wales as a Lexcel consultant and wrote the Lexcel toolkit on Risk Management (2nd and 3rd editions).

 When time permits, Tim also advises other professionals, particularly chartered surveyors, architects, construction professionals and accountants.
 He has delivered lectures for the RICS on risk management issues and was a speaker at their first risk management conference.
 He has helped trainee surveyors start on the right track through guest lectures delivered at the Royal Agricultural University in Cirencester.